jcbvm/i18n-editor/README.md

 # Ember i18n Editor [![Build Status](https://travis-ci.org/jcbvm/ember-i18n-editor.svg?branch=master)](https://travis-ci.org/jcbvm/require-i18next)

-This application lets you manage multiple translations files for [Ember-I18n](https://github.com/jamesarosen/ember-i18n) (version 4.0.0 or greater), but can also be used without it.
-The application saves the translations files in `JSON` or `ES6` format (the latter will save the JSON wrapped in an ES6 module which can be used for Ember-I18n).
+This application lets you manage multiple translations files for [ember-i18n](https://github.com/jamesarosen/ember-i18n) (>= v4.0.0), but can also be used without it.
+The application saves the translations files in `JSON` or `ES6` format (the latter will save the JSON wrapped in an ES6 module which can be used for ember-i18n).

 <img src="https://raw.github.com/jcbvm/ember-i18n-editor/master/screenshot.jpg?2" width="600">